-- 3.8 Aborted Starts If at any time during the start procedure after the orange smoke has been fired, a red flag is raised, the start has been aborted and all boats must return off plane to the milling area (safe area) for restart.
-All boats should then monitor VHF Chanel 78A and follow specific instructions of the pace boat. - 3.9 Accidents during starting procedure - - 3.9.1 In the event an accident should occur during the start or prior to the first turn/check point, or if any safety assets are engaged, the race may must be stopped for safety reasons at the discretion of the referee.
-Any boat stopping to aid at the scene of the accident prior to the first turn/check point will be awarded only the time lost if the race is not stopped. - 3.9.2 If the lead boat has completed less than one lap, the race will be stopped by red flags displayed at all turn/check boats and the start/finish line.
+3.8 Aborted Starts - If at any time during the start procedure after the orange smoke has been fired, a red flag is raised, the start has been aborted and all boats must return off plane to the milling area (safe area) for restart.
+All boats should then monitor VHF Chanel 78A and follow specific instructions of the pace boat.

+3.9 Accidents during starting procedure -

+- 3.9.1 In the event an accident should occur during the start or prior to the first turn/check point, or if any safety assets are engaged, the race must be stopped for safety reasons. - 3.9.2 If the lead boat has completed less than one lap, the race will be stopped by red flags displayed at all turn/check boats and the start/finish line.
 All boats will return to the milling area immediately via rules of the road for a restart.
 The restarts will commence in the same order and as soon as possible using the orange three-minute smoke to denote the first start.
 Racers should monitor channel 78A prior to the restart for additional instructions or information. - 3.9.3 If a race is stopped for safety reasons prior to the completion of the first lap and then restarted, one lap will be deducted from the required number of laps to complete the race to compensate for the distance run during the initial start. - 3.10 Disabled Race Boats A disabled boat, or one that cannot get on plane with its class, must not interfere with the next start in any manner.
 The disabled craft must go to one side of the chute and wait for a clear lane to commence its start.
 Should a boat fail to start after its class has started, it may start in a normal fashion any time prior to the checkered flag being displayed.
 The boat will receive credit for a start and any laps completed before the official end of the race. - 3.11 Rookie Starts A new driver (rookie) in any race must start 100 feet and in the outside lane behind their class field.
 During the new driver's first race, the Referee will judge his ability to perform under race.
 Should an infraction occur, the Referee may prevent the rookie driver from future participation until the deficiencies are remedied.
 A rookie is a new driver or a driver that has not raced in an Offshore for the previous five years.